 Students should always file the FAFSA online.
 This is the fastest, most secure, and easiest way to apply for federal student aid.
 Paper applications are still available but will take significantly longer to process.

-It is also recommended that students and their parent(s) take advantage of the IRS data retrieval tool offered as part of the FAFSA on the Web process.
+It is also recommended that students and their parent(s) take advantage of the IRS Data Retrieval Tool embedded in the FAFSA on the Web process.
 Transferring tax data directly from the IRS to your FAFSA will eliminate the need to verify your tax information later and reduce the amount of time required to file your application.
-IRS data retrieval is available as of Feb.
-1 to all applicants.

 To file your FAFSA using IRS data retrieval, follow these steps: